adammj/loss-functions/README.md

 ## Motivation

-These loss functions were designed for imbalanced classification problems, where it is not possible to oversample the minority classes or undersample the majority classes (please see the paper for more thorough explanation of this situation).
+These loss functions were designed for imbalanced classification problems, where it is not possible to oversample the minority classes or undersample the majority classes (please see the paper for a more thorough explanation of this situation).
 Furthermore, most classification problems assume that accuracy is the desired metric, and therefore use cross-entropy as the loss function.
 However, for our use-case, Cohen's kappa is the correct metric (which is only loosely correlated with accuracy).

 Additionally, unlike some other loss functions designed for imbalanced classification, no class weight parameter is necessary.